Förster resonance energy transfer: Theoretical basis

-Experimental confirmation of the Förster resonance energy transfer theory
+Experimental confirmation of the FRET theory

 The inverse sixth-power distance dependence of Förster resonance energy transfer was experimentally confirmed by Wilchek, Edelhoch and Brand using tryptophyl peptides.
 Stryer, Haugland and Yguerabide also experimentally demonstrated the theoretical dependence of Förster resonance energy transfer on the overlap integral by using a fused indolosteroid as a donor and a ketone as an acceptor.
 Calculations on FRET distances of some example dye-pairs can be found here.
 However, a lot of contradictions of special experiments with the theory was observed under complicated environment when the orientations and quantum yields of the molecules are difficult to estimate.

 Methods to measure FRET efficiency

-In fluorescence microscopy, fluorescence confocal laser scanning microscopy, as well as in molecular biology, FRET is a useful tool to quantify molecular dynamics in biophysics and biochemistry, such as protein-protein interactions, protein–DNA interactions, and protein conformational changes.
+In fluorescence microscopy, fluorescence confocal laser scanning microscopy, as well as in molecular biology, FRET is a useful tool to quantify molecular dynamics in biophysics and biochemistry, such as protein-protein interactions, protein–DNA interactions, DNA-DNA interactions, and protein conformational changes.
 For monitoring the complex formation between two molecules, one of them is labeled with a donor and the other with an acceptor.
 The FRET efficiency is measured and used to identify interactions between the labeled complexes.
 There are several ways of measuring the FRET efficiency by monitoring changes in the fluorescence emitted by the donor or the acceptor.